OData/v3ProtocolDocument/OData URI Conventions.markdown

 	http://services.odata.org/OData/OData.svc/Products?$filter=Rating mod 5 eq 0 (Requests all products with a Rating exactly divisable by 5).

 #### 5.1.2.3 Parenthesis Operator ####
-he Parenthesis Operator (or '( )') overrides the group an expression, so that Parenthesis Operator evaluates to the expression grouped inside the parenthesis.
+he Parenthesis Operator (or '( )') controls the evaluation order of an expression, so that Parenthesis Operator evaluates to the expression grouped inside the parenthesis.
 For example:

 	http://services.odata.org/OData/OData.svc/Products?$filter=( 4 add 5 ) mod ( 4 sub 1 ) eq 0

 Requests all products, because 9 mod 3 is 0.

 #### 5.1.2.4 Canonical Functions ####
-In addition to operators, a set of functions are also defined for use with the filter query string operator.
+In addition to operators, a set of functions are also defined for use with the filter query option.
 The following table lists the available functions.
 Note: ISNULL or COALESCE operators are not defined.
 Instead, there is a null literal which can be used in comparisons.

 The syntax rules for all canonical functions are defined in Appendix A.